What We Do

 BVSC is a charity that supports voluntary action in Birmingham and surrounding areas by providing an environment where organisations and community groups can pursue their aims and thrive.
 We achieve this by providing practical support, demonstrating strong leadership and by forging alliances with key strategic partners through our Third Sector Assembly.

-We own and manage The Centre for Voluntary Action, a central hub for local and national organisations to get together for learning, networking and debate.
 Our versatile and modern conference and meeting facilities are run as a social enterprise meaning that profits can be reinvested in our core work supporting Birmingham's voluntary sector.

 Our vision and mission

 Our vision is for a fair and equitable Birmingham.

 Our mission is to help people to build and benefit from a fair and equitable Birmingham.

 We have more than 1,000 members drawn from Birmingham's vibrant voluntary and community sector.
 Information about local organisations can be searched via our Online Directory.
 We help them by providing specialist support and advice, opportunities to collaborate and network, and by keeping them up to date with the news that affects them.

 Our practical support includes: back office services (including financial management, payroll services and HR consultancy); training courses; communications and marketing support; and Weekly e-bulletins.